nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `listMod`

-> You should perform the following features while in the Module view.
+> Note
+> - Method can be called in ANY view.

+Example:
+- Lists all modules in Trackr.
+    - `listMod`

+Expected Outcome:

 ### 4.3 Tutorial Group features

 #### 4.3.1 View all Tutorial Groups in a Module: `viewTG`